kupl/NPETestArtifact/README.md

   OUTPUT_DIR="./result/npetest/npetest_mine" \
   ./run_experiment.sh
 ```
+This command runs NPETest 25 times on all benchmarks built by [experiment](./experiment) process, with a time budget of 5 minutes for each benchmark.

 Once all experiments are done, you can make the "result.csv" file which represents the number of NPEs detected by using the following command: